Rescue, Rehabilitation and Rehoming

 Track Record of Success

-Some find a new purpose as a therapeutic riding or equine assisted learning ponies at our centre.
+Some find a new purpose as a therapeutic riding or equine assisted learning ponies.
+Many go to permanent loan homes around the UK as children's ponies or companions.
 Others, with health or behavioural issues that require careful management, remain in permanent sanctuary for the remainder of their lives.
-For a few of the horses that come to us, all we can do is offer palliative care, ensuring that their last weeks and months are happy, comfortable and safe.
+For a few, all we can do is offer palliative care, ensuring that their last weeks and months are happy, comfortable and safe.

 If you have a horse that you can no longer care for or know of one that needs our help, please contact us.
 Try to give as much detail about the horse as you can and we will schedule a call with you to offer advice and discuss what we can do to help you.